ColaOS

 Over time, the system should become more aligned with the user instead of staying a generic interface with no accumulated understanding.

-The name AI operating system sounds bigger and stranger than it needs to.
+The phrase AI operating system sounds bigger and stranger than it needs to.
 These are the questions most people ask first.

-No. A chatbot is usually an application-level experience centered on conversation.
-An AI operating system describes a broader layer organized around memory, context, execution, and continuity across tasks.
+No. ChatGPT is mainly a conversational interface, while an AI operating system acts as a broader working environment organized around context, memory, execution, and continuity across tasks.

-If you want the ColaOS-specific version of this story, move from category to product and read the full explainer on What is ColaOS?.
+If you want one product-specific example after reading the category view, move from concept to case study and read the full explainer on What is ColaOS?.

 Continue reading